 Our experience allows us to understand the differences of the varying federal employment practices, knowing how to handle matters involving:

 We look forward to dealing with and resolving the intricacies and issues involved in your Title V, Title 38, or Hybrid personnel issues, as well as many other matters affecting VA employees.

 For disciplinary matters involving VA nurses, doctors, and other health care providers that are not related to professional conduct or competence, the VA will usually utilize an Administrative Investigations Board (AIB).
 The AIB is an investigatory body that will collect documentary evidence and interview people and present its findings.
 As your interview will be transcribed by a court reporter and can be used against you, you will want to be represented by an attorney throughout this process.

 Ultimately, the AIB will make a recommendation to the Medical Center Director as to whether discipline should be taken against you.
 If disciplinary action is recommended, then it is likely that you will receive a proposal to discipline you, and you will have an opportunity to respond to the proposal both orally and in writing.
-Attorneys from Pines Federal can help you with both your oral and written responses and have successfully helped many clients reduce (i.e. mitigate) the disciplinary penalty or eliminate the discipline altogether, which is important due to the presence of progressive discipline in the government.
+Attorneys from The Law Offices of Eric L. Pines, PLLC can help you with both your oral and written responses and have successfully helped many clients reduce (i.e. mitigate) the disciplinary penalty or eliminate the discipline altogether, which is important due to the presence of progressive discipline in the government.